NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-6.1.md

 * [Bug]: VS package source options clears all checkboxes when adding or removing sources - [#11521](https://github.com/NuGet/Home/issues/11521)

 **[List of all issues fixed in this release - 6.1](https://app.zenhub.com/workspaces/nuget-client-team-55aec9a240305cf007585881/reports/release?release=Z2lkOi8vcmFwdG9yL1JlbGVhc2UvNjY5ODY)**

+## Known issues

+### dotnet nuget push raises `error: File does not exist ...` exception. - [#10601](https://github.com/NuGet/Home/issues/11601)

+#### Issue
+Previously in order to use `-n|--no-symbols` and `-d|--disable-buffering` options with `dotnet nuget push`  command requires passing unnecessary passing of random value after it, even though it's not mentioned in our doc.
+Removal of this unnecessary value can break your script by throwing exception with `error: File does not exist ...` even though actual push operation was successful.

+#### Workaround
+Use `-n|--no-symbols` and `-d|--disable-buffering` options standalone without any additional value parameter.

 ### Community contributions